-Prominent Afro-German politician, actor, and author Charles M. Huber was born Karl-Heinz Huber in Munich, Germany, on December 3, 1956, the illegitimate son of Senegalesediplomat Jean-Pierre Faye, a nephew of former President Léopold S. Senghor, and German domestic worker Olga Huber.
+Prominent Afro-German politician, actor, and author Charles M. Huber was born Karl-Heinz Huber in Munich, Germany, on December 3, 1956, the illegitimate son of Senegalese diplomat Jean-Pierre Faye, a nephew of Léopold S. Senghor, the first president of independent Senegal, and German domestic worker Olga Huber.
 He was raised by his maternal grandmother and did not meet his father until age 28.
 Decades later he revealed the challenges he faced growing up biracial in Lower Bavaria.

 Exploring other career opportunities, in 2007 Huber founded an agency to advise and promote soccer players of color.
 He also acquired experience with national and international aid and marketing organizations, particularly those serving Germany and Senegal.
 A Roman Catholic who identified with three major German political parties, he delved more deeply into politics and government when he worked as the internet campaign designer for Prime Minister Angela Merkel in the 2009 federal election campaign.
 In 2013, representing the constituencies of Darmstadt and Darmstadt-Dieburg as a member of the conservative Christian Democratic Union (Christlich Demokratische Union, or CDU), he successfully campaigned for a seat in the German Parliament (Bundestag), defeating the country’s former justice minister 65,812 to 63,400 votes.